goschtl/zope/zc.async/branches/dev/src/zc/async/README_2.txt

 you would like to see a minimal contract.

 Configuring the basics is fairly simple, as we'll see in a moment.
 The trickiest part is to handle signals cleanly.
+It is also optional!
+The dispatcher will eventually figure out that there was not a clean shut down before and take care of it.
+Here, though, essentially as an optimization, we install signal handlers in the main thread using ``reactor._handleSignals``.
-Here we install signal handlers in the main thread using ``reactor._handleSignals``.
-This may work in some real-world applications, but if your application already needs to handle signals you may need a more careful approach.
+``reactor._handleSignals`` may work in some real-world applications, but if your application already needs to handle signals you may need a more careful approach.
 Again, see ``zc.async.subscribers`` for some options you can explore.

     >>> import twisted.internet.selectreactor
     >>> reactor = twisted.internet.selectreactor.SelectReactor()